Set Up an AI Video Project Workspace

 - Reference videos

-For each asset, write short, useful production notes.
+For each asset, write short production notes.
 A character asset might include identity details, wardrobe state, expression range, source images, and generation guidance.
 A location asset might include architectural details, time of day, practical lights, and geography.
 A prop asset should note shape, scale, markings, and how it needs to read on camera.

 Step 3: turn the story into scenes

-Next, break the work into story units.
 For a short piece, that might mean one sequence with three scenes.
 For a longer film, trailer, or campaign, it may mean several sequences with multiple scenes inside each.

 Each scene should have: